 You must have an active Internet connection.
 High-speed (Broadband) Internet access, such as DSL, cable, T-1, or ISDN is recommended for best performance.
-All SDGKU videos are also encoded and made available for convenience to the user at lower speeds down to 54 kbps.
-However, lower modem speeds than this may not play the videos.
+All SDGKU videos are also encoded and made available for

 Installed Software

 You can view and access all SDGKU webpages using one of the following web browsers; Microsoft Internet Explorer, Mozilla Firefox, Google Chrome, or Safari.
 To view other course or site content you should download Acrobat Reader to view and print course materials, and Flash Player is required for some site segments or presentations.
 Microsoft Word, Excel, and PowerPoint are also required for some lesson segments or presentations.
 A Zoom videoconferencing plugin should be installed prior to use.